lonesomegeek/LSG.GenericCrud/docs/BreakingChangesFrom-v2.1-to-v3.0.md

 - If you created a controller that inherits from CrudController
     - Nothing to do, supported for now in 3.*
 - If you created a controller that inherits from HistoricalCrudController
-    - You will have to composition model instead of direct inheritance (see samples [here](TODO), PUT LINK)
+    - You will have to composition model instead of direct inheritance
     - Reason: Switching from inheritance to composition pattern

 # Reflexion around v3.* version